williamiommi/sanity-plugin-icon-manager/README.md

   // an optional array of custom color palette customPalette?: [
     {
-      hex: string, // the hex of your custom color title?: string // an optional title for you custom color used as tooltip inside the color picker.
+      hex: string, // the hex code of your custom color title?: string // an optional title for you custom color used as a tooltip inside the color picker.
     },
     // other colors
   ]